Transitioning to Smart Maintenance with AI and Machine Learning

 Determine maintenance thresholds by setting points based on model predictions and acceptable risk levels.
 A critical step, it ensures timely interventions, aligning with the algorithm’s predictions and the organization’s risk tolerance.

-Integrate the predictive maintenance model into existing maintenance systems like CMMS, facilitating seamless coordination.
+Integrate the predictive maintenance model into existing maintenance systems like computerized maintenance management system (CMMS) software, facilitating seamless coordination.
 Enable real-time monitoring post-deployment, allowing continuous analysis of incoming data for prompt interventions by maintenance teams.

 Establish a feedback loop to continually enhance the model.
 As more data becomes available, retrain the algorithm to adapt to changing conditions, improving accuracy, and ensuring sustained effectiveness in predicting equipment failures.